Skip to main content

 For more information, please send email to María González (maria.gonzalez3<at>uga<dot>edu)

-PhD Candidate, Research Assistant of Spanish
+PhD Candidate, Teaching Assistant of Spanish

 maria.gonzalez3@uga.edu